menehune23/arduboy-dotmg/README.md

    >
    > - Don't use too much mounting tape, or it will be difficult to remove the battery when eventually replacing.
 A small 0.5"-by-0.5" square will do.
    >
-   > - It's also recommended to **lay down a few strips of PVC tape under where the battery will go**, to keep any poorly-trimmed leads from scratching or puncturing the battery
+   > - Consider laying down a few strips of PVC tape under where the battery will go, to keep any poorly-trimmed leads from scratching or puncturing the battery
    >
    > - By default, the Adafruit battery charger module is configured to charge at 100mA.
 You can solder a jumper on it to increase this to 500mA, but **only do this if you know what you're doing**, as it should only be used with batteries of capacity 500mAh or more (and preferably 1000mAh to be safe).